-Name Title / Relationship to the School or District Email address Role on Committee Dr. Daveda Colbert Superintendent Dcolber@oakparkschools.org Assists in the evaluation of the wellness policy implementation Mr. Stan Trompeter Executive Director of Curriculum and Title Programs strompe@oakparkschools.org Assist in the implementation and monitoring of the District Wellness Policy.
-Aric Wienclaw Director awiencl@oakparkschools.org Assist in the implementation and evaluation of the District Wellness Policy.
-Jessica Saenz Executive Chef saenz@oakparkschools.org Assist in the preparation in the healthy menu choices for the students.
-Karissa Zorn District Dietician kzorn@oakparkschools.org Make sure that we are modeling in the healthy food choices for our students.
+Name Title / Relationshi p to the School or Email address Role on Committee Angel District Superintendent Angel.Abdulahad@opsk12.org Assists in the Abdulahad Superinterident Ariget.Abdulariad@opsk12.org evaluation of the wellness policy implementation Shana Murphy Director of K- 12 Curriculum Shana.Murphu@opsk12.org Assist in the implementation and monitoring of the District Wellness Policy.
+Austin Jackson Director of Food Service Austin.Jackson@opsk12.org Assist in the implementation and evaluation of the District Wellness Policy.
+Make sure that we are modeling in the healthy food choices for our students Tremaine Lewis Executive Chef Tremaine.Lewis@opsk.12org Assist in the preparation in the healthy menu choices for the students.
+Tiffany Cavill Director of Operations Tiffany.Cavill@opsk12.org Assist in the preparation in the healthy menu choices for the students.
+Aliya Fenderson Director of Human Resources Aliya.Fenderson@opsk12.org Assist in the preparation in the healthy menu choices for the students.